kajasoft/pytypeddict-ts/README.md

       sed -n '/^class Title/,/^ *$/ p' types.py
     } | pytypeddict-ts

-We incorporate this shell script code into a Makefile, which ensures that we regenerates the appropriate TypeScript file only when the matching Python source file changes.
+We invoke this shell script from a Makefile, which ensures that we regenerates the appropriate TypeScript file only when the matching Python source file changes.